felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

-Next, our `app.dart` widget will handle building the `WeatherPage` view we previously created and also use `BlocProvider` to inject our `ThemeCubit` to handle theme data.
+Our `app.dart` widget will handle building the `WeatherPage` view we previously created and use `BlocProvider` to inject our `ThemeCubit` which handles theme data.

 ```dart
 // lib/app.dart (done)